oSoWoSo/disroot-howto/pages/02.tutorials/03.Email/03.Webmail/00.Migration/01.FAQ/docs.en.md

 ## Can I switch back to the previous webmail?
 No, you cannot.

-## My contacts and emails did not migrate, what should I do?
+## My contacts did not migrate, what should I do?
 First of all, don't panic.
-If your contacts and emails did not migrate, please contact us and we fix it.
+If your contacts did not migrate, please contact us and we fix it.

 **Finally, if you notice anything unusual, have questions or suggestions, please contact us at support**